Extracting classical Lyapunov exponent from one-dimensional quantum mechanics: No Quantum Fluctuation of the OTOC in the IHO

 Since this quantity is a c-number, the relation \eqref{OTOC-proposal} is satisfied for any normalizable states.
-Obviously, similar relations will be held for other OTOC $[p(t),p(0)]$, $[x(t),x(0)]$ and $[p(t),x(0)]$.
+Obviously, similar relations hold for other commutators, $[p(t),p(0)]$, $[x(t),x(0)]$, and $[p(t),x(0)]$.

-However, the result \eqref{OTOC-proposal} is subtle, since the IHO potential \eqref{IHO} is unbounded from below and the energy eigen-functions of the IHO \eqref{IHO} are not normalizable.
-Hence it would be valuable to test the relation \eqref{OTOC-proposal} explicitly.
-We add the infinite potential walls at $x=\pm \Lambda$ to the IHO \eqref{IHO} to make the system bounded, and compute the OTOC $\left\langle [x(t),p(0)] \right\rangle $ and $\left\langle [x(t),p(0)]^2 \right\rangle $ for several Gaussian wave packets numerically\footnote{We use Mathematica package NDEigensystem in the numerical calculations.
-However, this package sometimes fails to obtain eigen-functions that have suitable parity symmetry $x \to -x$.
-Hence, we take the domain $0 \le x \le \Lambda $ rather than $-\Lambda \le x \le \Lambda $, and solve the even and odd solutions separately by imposing the corresponding boundary conditions at $x=0$. }.
-We find very good agreement between classical and quantum mechanics as shown in FIG.\ref{Fig-wave}, and the quantum fluctuations of the operator $ [x(t),p(0)] $ are indeed almost zero.
+However, the result \eqref{OTOC-proposal} is subtle since the IHO potential \eqref{IHO} is unbounded from below and the energy eigenfunctions of the IHO \eqref{IHO} are not normalizable.
+Hence, it would be valuable to test the relation \eqref{OTOC-proposal} explicitly.
+We add the infinite potential walls at $x=\pm \Lambda$ to the IHO \eqref{IHO} to make the system bounded and compute the OTOC $\left\langle [x(t),p(0)] \right\rangle $ and $\left\langle [x(t),p(0)]^2 \right\rangle $ for several Gaussian wave packets numerically.\footnote{We use {\it Mathematica} package NDEigensystem in the numerical calculations.
+However, this package sometimes fails to obtain eigenfunctions that have suitable parity symmetry $x \to -x$.
+Hence, we take the domain $0 \le x \le \Lambda $ rather than $-\Lambda \le x \le \Lambda $ and solve the even and odd solutions separately by imposing the corresponding boundary conditions at $x=0$. } We find very good agreement between classical and quantum mechanics as shown in Fig.~\ref{Fig-wave}, and the quantum fluctuations of the operator $ [x(t),p(0)] $ are indeed almost zero.
+Thus, our numerical computations verify the prediction \eqref{OTOC-proposal}.

-Note that, if we replace $\lambda$ with $i \omega$, $(\omega \in {\mathbf R})$ in the Hamiltonian \eqref{IHO}, we obtain a similar relation for the harmonic oscillator (HO),
+Note that if we replace $\lambda$ with $i \omega$, $(\omega \in {\mathbf R})$ in the Hamiltonian \eqref{IHO}, we obtain a similar relation for the harmonic oscillator (HO),

 Actually, we can derive this relation directly from the relation $\langle m| [x(t),p(0)] |n\rangle = i \hbar \delta_{mn} \cos \omega t$, which we can easily obtain by solving the HO through the standard method \cite{Hashimoto:2017oit}.